JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/Radon Sensor Signoff.md

 # Analysis

+The Radon Eye RD200 was selected by the team due to its compact and lightweight nature, distinguishing it from other radon sensors.
+It maintains dependable precision and accuracy when detecting radon gas levels.

 | Type                     | First reliable data out | Data interval                       | Sensitivity                           | Operating range   | Range             | Precision        | Accuracy                        | Power                               | Size                     |
 |--------------------------|-------------------------|-------------------------------------|---------------------------------------|-------------------|-------------------|------------------|---------------------------------|-------------------------------------|--------------------------|